elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 So, how can we get our channel to send the `"new_message"` event to the front-end?
 Let's find out!

-## Handling Events in the LiveView
+## Part II: Handling Events in the LiveView

 In this section, we'll dive into the following portion of the process: